 Several thousand coaches in over 30 countries worldwide are using wingwave.
 You can find the addresses of wingwave coaches, who undertake additional training in the method every year, in the coachfinder.

-Alternating, bilateral brain stimulation,
+EMDR in coaching: bilateral brain stimulation,

 Language is used as a brain-friendly coaching compass on the path to your goal